vicziani/learnwebservices/site/index.md

 print(client.service.SayHello(request))
 {% endhighlight %}

-<p><a class="github-icon" href="https://github.com/vicziani/learnwebservices/tree/master/lwsapp-python-client" title="Forráskód a GitHubon"><i class="fab fa-github"></i></a>
+<p><a class="github-icon" href="https://github.com/vicziani/learnwebservices/tree/master/lwsapp-python-client" title="Source on GitHub"><i class="fab fa-github"></i></a>
-Egy példa Python kliens elérhető a GitHubon.</p>
+The source code is available on GitHub.</p>

 ## Vanilla JS

-A webszolgáltatást böngészőből is meg lehet hívni, ha ugyanazon a domainen van, vagy be van állítva a Cross-Origin Resource Sharing (CORS).
+It is possible to call a web service from JavaScript running in the browser when it is in the same domain, or the Cross-Origin Resource Sharing (CORS) is properly configured.

 {% highlight javascript %}
 var url = "http://localhost:8080/services/hello";